 Statement of Purpose Aims and Objectives

-Provide dental, oral health treatment and education to whole population
+Provide dental, oral health treatment and education to the whole population

 The legal status of Redhead Orthodontics is the trading name for ARKR limited.
-The director of the company is Alex Redhead and Karen Redhead
+The directors of the company are Alex Redhead and Karen Redhead.

 Redhead Orthodontics operates from 2 locations in Portland Place and Fulham.